r-gould/r-gould.github.io/_posts/2025-03-22-alignment-and-control.markdown

 *Scalable oversight.* The problem of misspecification -- and specifically the oracle-human gap -- can be mainly attributed to humans not being very reliable supervisors.
 One can consider this problem in more generality: how can we reliably supervise and evaluate the outputs of AI systems on complex tasks?
 This is often studied under the term *scalable oversight*.

-One can consider the worst case setting of assuming that the AI's output is essentially unreadable to the human supervisor (e.g. code written in a language that the supervisor doesn't know).
+One particularly difficult version of the scalable oversight problem involves assuming that the AI's output is essentially unreadable to the human supervisor (e.g. code in a language that the human supervisor is unfamiliar with).
 In order to aid the human, we would like to produce a human-readable artifact that the human can base their supervision upon.
 Some examples of methods for doing this include:
 * Allow an assistant AI to provide supervision, perhaps with an argument that the supervisor can engage with.
 * Summarization of the AI's output by an assistant AI in a way that's curated to the supervisor's ability.
 * Debate [39] allows multiple instances of the same AI system to argue for different sides of an argument (e.g. "does this response follow the user's instruction?"), producing a debate transcript that the supervisor can base their judgement upon.